The Top 5 Markup Languages: Let's Take A Quick Look!

 Standard Generalized Markup Language (SGML)

-SGML is metalanguage, originally created by IBM and standardize in 1986 by ISO.
+SGML is a metalanguage, created by IBM and standardized in 1986 by ISO.

 It is one of the most powerful languages that describe document information which seems very difficult to learn.